arthurcrawford/deb-build/deb-tutorial.md

 |   |-- control
 |   |-- copyright
 |   |-- dirs
-|   |-- package-a.manpages
-|   |-- package-a.pod
+|   |-- files
 |   |-- install
+|   |-- package-b.manpages
+|   |-- package-b.pod
 |   |-- rules
 |   `-- source
 |       `-- format
-`-- package-a
+`-- package-b
 ```

 The stuff in the debian directory is all about building the package.
-The `package-a` shell script is what will actually be installed.
+The `package-b` shell script is what will actually be installed.
 In this directory we can now build the Debian package as follows:

+    # cd /root/src/package-b
     # dpkg-buildpackage

 The man page will tell you what `dpkg-buildpackage` does exactly but note that one of the steps is to call `debian/rules`.
 The [rules](http://www.debian.org/doc/manuals/maint-guide/dreq.en.html#rules) file is actually a Makefile.
 The rules file uses the tool `dh` (part of the `debhelper` tool suite).